Advertiser Disclosure

 Start by estimating your monthly expenses.
 Let’s say you think you’ll need $2,500 per month to live comfortably.
 Multiply that by 12 to get your annual withdrawal amount of $30,000.
 Finally, multiply your annual withdrawal amount by 25 to arrive at your retirement savings target of $750,000.

 Delve deeper.
-Have a look at our step-by-step guide on how to open a savings account.
+Take a look at our step-by-step guide on how to open a savings account.

 How Much Income You Should Save For Retirement